sh3lk/mx/docs/randomized_testing.md

 ## Deterministic Simulation

-With [deterministic simulation][deterministic_simulation], we run a Service Weaver application all within a single process.
+With [deterministic simulation][deterministic_simulation], we run a Service MX application all within a single process.
 We execute random client requests concurrently, but not in parallel.
 Specifically, a client request executes on its own, but when the client request calls a component method, its execution is suspended and control is passed to a centralized scheduler.
 The